palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/campaign_tables.rst

 S496_CD
 *********************

-Records of expenditures made by Independent Expenditure Committees in the 90 days preceding an election.
+Independent expenditures made in the 90 days preceding an election.

 Sample